panda3d/panda3d-docs/programming/rendering-process/creating-windows-and-buffers.rst

 Creating Windows and Buffers
 ============================

-Although Panda does provide the convenience function ``base.openWindow()`` to create a new window, this function does a lot of things automatically for you and therefore takes away a lot of control.
+Although Panda does provide the convenience function :meth:`base.openWindow()` to create a new window, this function does a lot of things automatically for you and therefore takes away a lot of control.
 The following discussion will focus instead on creating a window using the low-level interface, in order provide a clearer understanding of the actual class relationships.